The second post in this special thread of 3 devoted to Neil Armstrong memory has to do with rocketry.

 The fundamental law of Dynamics, following Sir Isaac Newton, reads:

 Suppose a rocket with initial mass and initial velocity .
-It ejects mass of propellant “gas” with “gas speed” (particles of gas have a relative velocity or speed with respect to the rest observer when the rocket move at speed ) equals to (note that the relative speed will be latex m_0$.
+It ejects mass of propellant “gas” with “gas speed” (particles of gas have a relative velocity or speed with respect to the rest observer when the rocket move at speed ) equals to (note that the relative speed will be and the propellant mass is .
 Generally, this speed is also called “exhaust velocity” by engineers.
 The motion of a variable mass or rocket is given by the so-called Metcherski’s equation:

 where .
 The Metcherski’s equation can be derived as follows: the rocket changes its mass and velocity so and , so the change in momentum is equal to , plus an additional term and .
 Therefore, the total change in momentum: